 Dr. Bea also recommends eating a well-balanced diet, which includes sufficient amounts of vitamins and minerals.

-“This will help you have more energy even though your body is craving those starchy foods and sweets,” he says.
+“Healthy eating will help you have more energy even though your body might be craving those starchy foods and sweets.”

-If your depressed mood sticks around for more than two weeks, talk with your doctor.
+If the depression sticks around for more than two weeks, talk with your doctor.
 Medication or psychotherapy may also help.

 When should you get seasonal depression help?